A degree in neuroscience can take you to a rewarding (and lucrative!) career in science, medicine, government or private industry.

 Chiropractors

-Assess, treat and care for patients by manipulation of spine and musculoskeletal system.
+Assess, treat, and care for patients by manipulation of spine and musculoskeletal system.
 May provide spinal adjustment or address sacral or pelvic misalignment.

 Chiropractors -